ChrisGrant/grunt-image-checker/README.md

 # grunt-image-check

 > Verify that your images are correctly resized for different resolutions
+> Updated to log files with wrong dimensions

 ## Getting Started
 This plugin requires Grunt `~0.4.0`